 The problem is that the college degrees that much of my generation spent four (plus) years and 30 (something) thousand dollars acquiring don’t prove you have the skill to excel at much of anything–besides finishing what you started.

 Of course, some professions require a specific education in order to pass the tests required to participate in that field.
-For example; lawyer, doctor, accountant, etc. I’m focusing on the millions of students that get a bachelor’s degree that sounds fun or is easy.
+For example; a lawyer, doctor, accountant, etc. I’m focusing on the millions of students that get a bachelor’s degree that sounds fun or easy.

 The degree our parents and society told us we must get or we will not succeed is the ultimate doppelganger.
 It looks like it will make us successful.
 But it doesn’t guarantee the success adults are promising their teenagers.

-What should be considered a necessity is constant continued education, whether that be at college, a trade school, or apprenticeship.
+What should be considered a necessity is constant continued education, whether that be at college, a trade school, or an apprenticeship.
 And what do you do when you’re done with that?
 You continue to learn and grow in that particular field and in every facet of life.

 “Once you stop learning, you start dying” – Albert Einstein